-To preface this- this post was inspired, more say triggered, by this picture I saw floating around Facebook.
+To preface this- this post was inspired by this picture I saw floating around Facebook.

 I’m saying this to those who need to hear it.
 I know people get annoyed with the amount of “aggressive feminist” rants but as a girl who’s been groped, cat called, and more, I can tell you this anger is justified and it’s intention is to catch people’s attention and encompass the absurdity of this issue.